In this Bybit tutorial, you will learn how to trade Bitcoin on Bybit and how to optimize your Bitcoin trading. Let’s dig in!

-When searching for a Bitcoin trading exchange to trade Bitcoin on, it is important that you use an exchange with many users, high liquidity and great user experience.
+When searching for a Bitcoin trading exchange to trade Bitcoin on, it is important that you use an exchange with many users, high liquidity, and a great user experience.
 This is where Bybit exchange comes in, as it is at the forefront of the exchange technology and has taken the industry by storm.

-A Step-By-Step Bybit Exchange Tutorial
+A Step-By-Step Bybit Tutorial

 Bybit is one of the most popular Bitcoin futures trading platform to trade cryptocurrencies on.
 Trading Bitcoin and altcoins on Bybit is super easy compared to its competitors, and in this Bybit tutorial, we’ll go through the experience step-by-step.
 To start off with, you’ll need to create a Bybit account.

 Bybit Vs. BitMEX

 Bybit exchange has become one of the more prominent exchanges in terms of liquidity, and more Bitcoin traders are moving over to Bybit from BitMEX.
 Aside from a plethora of other reasons for Bybit’s superiority over Bitmex, there are two main reasons traders choose the former.
 That is, Bybit does not get “system overload”, unlike Bitmex.
 The trading experience is seamless and Bybit can handle more trades per second than BitMEX.
 Another reason is that Bybit has outstanding customer service.
 You can check out our full BitMEX review here.

 Make sure to read this whole tutorial for our best tips and tricks to help you trade Bitcoin with leverage on Bybit.

 In this Bybit tutorial you will learn:

 - How to long and short Bitcoin with leverage